 Sister Cities often have similar demographic and other shared characteristics.
 Steyr, Austria was formed at the confluence of two rivers, the Enns and the Steyr; Dayton had its beginnings at the joining of five rivers.
 Both Steyr and Kettering share a history of auto and tool manufacturing.
 Both cities benefited by visionary industrialists who advanced modern industrial techniques, while at the same time improving conditions for workers.

 The Kettering Sister City program is award winning, receiving international recognition for Best Overall Youth Exchange in 1987 and as a five time winner of Best Overall Program.
 A particular point of pride for the Kettering Sister Cities Association is the continuous history of youth exchanges.
 Every year since 1976 Steyr and Kettering youth groups have alternated visits to each other’s countries.
+This was interrupted in 2020 due to travel restrictions as a result of COVID-19.
+We hope to restart this wonderful program in 2023 with Kettering students traveling to Steyr, Austria.
 Because of these student interactions, many long-term friendships have been established.
 The proceeds from the annual Spass Nacht event benefit the Kettering Sister Cities Association’s successful cultural exchange programs.

 Kettering Sister Cities Committee is an entirely volunteer organization which relies on the support of their dedicated members to make events like Spass Nacht and the annual Youth Enrichment Exchange possible.
 To learn more about how you can support the work of Kettering Sister Cities, please visit our membership page..